aj112358/ML_Notes/01_The_Machine_Learning_Landscape/notes.md

 [//]: # (https://towardsdatascience.com/the-actual-difference-between-statistics-and-machine-learning-64b49f07ea3)

--ML algorithm = the name of the specific math model/formula you want to train (linear, svm, decision tree, etc) -ML model = the result of finalizing training (fully trained and tested model) -ML system = what you get once you deploy your model to the real-world application you're working on -ML project = the process of doing the above three
+- ML algorithm = the name of the specific math model/formula you want to train (linear, svm, decision tree, etc)
+- ML model = the result of finalizing training (fully trained and tested model)
+- ML system = what you get once you deploy your model to the real-world application you're working on
+- ML project = the process of doing the above three